X-Sensing/python_dashboard_resources/README.md

 # Getting started

-## Quick discussion of what is most important?
+## Quick discussion of what is most important to learn?

 ## Software Requirements and installation